Twilight4/nobility/README.md

 Simply run the `nb-update` command.
 Assuming you did not modify any of the content in the nobility directory, this should pull the latest code from this GitHub repo, after which you can run nobility modules as usual.

 ### Tip: Zsh completion menu
-For enhanced completion selection menu I use [fzf-tab](https://github.com/Aloxaf/fzf-tab).
+For enhanced completion selection menu I recommend [fzf-tab](https://github.com/Aloxaf/fzf-tab) zsh plugin.

 ![screenshot](https://i.imgur.com/Mff6FUg.png)